 The aim of this introduction is not to introduce input-output economics, or SIOTs in detail.
 The Eurostat Manual of Supply, Use and Input-Output Tables and the Eurostat thematic page (for further reference:

 Eurostat Manual) in the documentation should be consulted for further information about the data and the metadata.

-In order to test the analytical functions of the package and to have a manageable sized example data set, we use the real-life data from the Eurostat manual.
+To test the analytical functions of the package and to have a manageable-sized example data set, we use real-life data from the Eurostat manual.
 The

-germany_1995 dataset is a simplified 6x6 sized SIOT taken from the
+germany_1995 dataset is a simplified 6x6 sized SIOT was taken from the